jcaparelli15/cs410-final/project_documentation.md

 ### Future Work
 First and foremost, I am not much of a ux-designer as you can likely tell.
 One way to improve this implementation would be to update this plugin to be more aesthetically pleasing.
 Next, there is an open issue that I was unable to resolve in time (I spent well over 20 hours on this project so I wasn't able to resolve this in time) relating to the plugin.
 If a user does not press the submit button and instead hits enter on their keyboard no action is taken.
 Resolving this bug would likely improve the user experience
 Third, this plugin primarily works on wikipedia.
 Updating it to be more generic and work on additional sites would likely prove difficult but could be a rewarding experience.
-This would require a better method of text extraction that relying on <p> tags
+This would require a better method of text extraction that relying on paragraph tags
-Finally, this plugin only extracts text from the <p> tags.
+Finally, this plugin only extracts text from the paragraph tags.
 Updating this to handle additional data sources or supporting additional ranking algorithms would be a great next step.